Home

 To use a canned response, you first need to write one, and for that:

-Now, whenever you wish to reply with a response, you simply have to open the email, click the three dots, select canned responses, choose among the saved response, and Insert it before clicking the press button.
+Now, whenever you wish to reply with a response, you simply have to open the email, click the three dots, select canned responses, choose among the saved responses, and Insert it before clicking the press button.

 Apart from managing the high bounds of electronic emails, you can also organize important ones into a specific pipeline.
 Since millions of entrepreneurs are vouching for creating a distraction-free workspace, there are plenty of Email Management tools to choose from: